betamore/fswd-lab-4/README.md

 With the addition of the `body-parser` express middleware (already incorporated), you can access the POST data with `request.body`.
-It acts like `request.params`, in that it has fields and values.
+It acts like `request.query`, in that it has fields and values.

 Update the handler for the `/todo/new` url by having it output `Added to do: <value of todo field>`.